rashid7089/react_bookTrack_project/README.md

 # App Description
 This Project is a book tracking App, where you can track all books you want to read and categories them in 3 main shelfs (want to read, read, currently reading).
-It also allowed you to search for new books and add them to your shelfs.
+It also allow you to search for new books and add them to your shelfs.

 # How to start
 1. clone or download the project on your machine